pydio/pydio-doc-admin-guide/1_quick_start/6_connect_desktop_sync.md

 If you encounter errors such as:

-- `/oidc/.well-known 404` this error points to a bad Cells configuration (proxy_url is not set) `./cells configure sites`.
+- `/oidc/.well-known 404` this error might indicate that the `EXTERNAL_URL` on Cells was not set, please refer to the following [article](./configure-cells-reverse-proxy) on how to configure this paremeter.
-- `transport is closing`, `server closed the stream without sending trailers`: It might be related to the reverse proxy grpc configuration. [see knowledge base](https://pydio.com/en/docs/kb/deployment)
+- `transport is closing` or `server closed the stream without sending trailers`: This might be related to the reverse-proxy **grpc** configuration. [see knowledge base](https://pydio.com/en/docs/kb/deployment)